ricardocr987/delegate-vault/README.md

 ## Transaction Flow

+Users would need to sign multiple transaction to set-up the order: Tx1, Tx2 and Tx3 (in case is an orca order)

 ### 1. Initial Setup (Tx1)
 - Initialize manager account (if not done before)
 - Deposit funds to order vault